-Abib 8 - Early this day, Joshua tells the people to prepare to cross the Jordan Abib 8-9 - Israel prepares "today and tomorrow" for the crossing Abib 10 - Israel crosses the Jordan River Abib 14 - Passover sacrifice Abib 15 - Passover Sabbath, the First Day of Unleavened Bread Abib 16 - Israel offers the wave sheaf and begins to eat the produce of the land
+Abib 8 - Early this day, Joshua tells the people to prepare to cross the Jordan

+Abib 8-9 - Israel prepares these two days for the crossing

+Abib 10 - Israel crosses the Jordan River on the third day

+Abib 14 - Passover sacrifice

+Abib 15 - Passover Sabbath, the First Day of Unleavened Bread

+Abib 16 - Israel offers the wave sheaf and begins to eat the produce of the land

+Passover."
+Not just once when Israel entered the Promised Land, but always!
+The Sabbath that we must count from is none other than the First Day of Unleavened Bread.

-19:31 notes that it was also the preparation day for a Sabbath before adding, "for that Sabbath was a high day."
+It's critical to note that this is the very same day the Gospels refer to as "the Sabbath" when recounting Jesus' crucifixion.
+Jesus died on Abib 14, the day before the First Day of Unleavened Bread.
+Mark 15:42 describes it as "the Preparation Day, that is, the day before the Sabbath."
+Luke 23:54 observes, "That day was the Preparation, and the Sabbath drew near."
+John 19:14 calls it "the Preparation Day of the Passover" and John 19:31 notes that it was also the preparation day for a Sabbath before adding, "for that Sabbath was a high day."

 So the day Jesus died was both the preparation day of the Passover and the preparation day of a high Sabbath, the First Day of Unleavened Bread.
 It was the day the Passover lambs were slaughtered in preparation for the Feast.
 And Passover, in this context, IS a Sabbath, the First Day of Unleavened Bread, just as it was in Joshua 5!
-That day is the Passover Sabbath.
+We might call it the Passover Sabbath.